 The WRT1900ACS delivered a mediocre showing in the line of sight test with an average of 204 Mbit/s, but did exceptionally well in the obstructed test.
 The WRT1900ACS earned one of the top scores with 212 Mbit/s, as shown below.

-The same pattern continued in the medium distance tests, with the WRT1900ACS doing well in the line of sight and phenomenally in the obstructed test, again claiming one of the top spots, as shown in the following chart.
+The same pattern continued in the medium distance tests, with the WRT1900ACS doing well in the line of sight and phenomenally in the obstructed test, again claiming one of the top spots.

 Again, it finished out with a poor showing in the long distance test, only hitting a paltry 11 Mbit/s average.